UI/UX Lead

 Own UI/UX design end-to-end across the product suite: user flows, wireframes, interaction design, high-fidelity mockups, and production-ready specs delivered to engineering.

-Design complex enterprise workflows with clarity and efficiency.
-Interfaces used by data center operators, cloud architects, and IT administrators who value precision and speed over visual novelty.
+Design complex enterprise workflows with clarity and efficiency — interfaces used by data center operators, cloud architects, and IT administrators who value precision and speed over visual novelty.

 Produce design artifacts at the right level of fidelity for the stage of work: rough flows for early discovery, polished prototypes for usability testing, annotated specs for engineering handoff.